Man Group sells Lehman exposure for $456 million

-LONDON Hedge fund manager Man Group has sold claims to the estate of defunct U.S. investment bank Lehman Brothers in a $456 million deal that will boost its cash position and see it book a tidy gain.
+LONDON Hedge fund manager Man Group (EMG.L) has sold claims to the estate of defunct U.S. investment bank Lehman Brothers in a $456 million (287 million pounds) deal that will boost its cash position and see it book a tidy gain.

 Hutchinson Investors, managed by hedge fund firm Baupost Group, is buying the portfolio at a 32 percent premium to its June 30 valuation, Man said on Friday.